How long does Timber Cladding last?

 As mentioned above, UV rays can discolour timber over time.
 To preserve the beautiful colour and texture of timber, it should be cleaned regularly, at least once a year.
 Then it should be recoated with oil.
 Although it varies from project to project, recoating exterior cladding every 12-18 months is recommended to preserve its appearance.
 Our maintenance guide can be view HERE

 Leaving the timber to weather to a silver grey colour does mean less maintenance however if a silvered weathered look is your preference its recommended you choose a stable timber species to assist in choosing a timber species you can FIND OUT MORE HERE

 Design tips for consistent colouring

-Timber cladding in action: Scarborough Beach Pool
+In action: Scarborough Beach Pool

-The elegant Scarborough Beach Pool building showcases how timber cladding can be used in an outdoor design that is exposed to harsh coastal elements.
+The elegant Scarborough Beach Pool building showcases how timber can be used in an outdoor design that is exposed to harsh coastal elements.

 Designed by Christou and built by Cooper & Oxley, this project used timber products from Mortlock Timber to achieve a sophisticated building that harmonises with its environment.
 The building was designed with sustainability as one of its core elements and the timber cladding is an essential part of achieving that.

 Mortlock Timber’s Trendplank profile with pacific teak battens and cladding was used because of its superior durability and striking aesthetics.
 Our Classicplank blackbutt was also used to create an attractive timber decking that can cope with high traffic, sun and salt.